Hoyasumii/avengers-endgame/README.md

 RHODEY: Hey, new girl, everyone here is about that superhero life.
 And if you don't mind my asking, where the hell have you been all this time?

-CAROL DANVERS: There are a lot o
+CAROL DANVERS: There are a lot of